+Settin Settings > System > Device Time

 Device Time

-Current device time -:-:- £
+Current device time::

 Get time from device Synch PC time with device

-Device timezone (UTC) TC (UTC+00:00)
+TC (UTC+00:00)

+Device observes DST

 - 1. Go to the Settings > System screen. - 2.
 If you connect the DXM to a computer, click Sync PC Time with Device to set the time on the DXM to match the time of the computer. - 3.
 Set your time zone and select whether or not your device observes daylight saving time (DST).